cse110-sp24-group19/cse110-sp24-group19/admin/meetings/04-22-24_Warm-up_Widget-design.md

 ## Decisions
 Any decisions made & their reasoning (if there were dissenting opinions include them, then write why the group decided to make that decision anyways)
-1. Which widget we're going to do
+1. Which widget we're going to do - voting in Slack: **calendar**
+2.

 ## To dos
 Include who, what, when it's due
-- [x] Task 1: description, person, deadline
 - [ ] Meet tomorrow
+- [ ] Nik and Ginger make a design: 2 or 3 screens sketched out, by tomorrow: each make a design, add to the Miro board
+- [ ] Julie organize Miro board: brainstorm section + design section, by the meeting tomorrow

-### When the meeting finished:
+### When the meeting finished: 5:25pm